Buildwas Abbey: Arrested decay and artistic licence

 There are indications that the abbey needed fairly frequent maintenance even when in use.
 In 1232, for example, Henry III at Bridgnorth was persuaded to donate thirty oak trees from the nearby royal forest of Shirlett to the abbot specifically ad reparationem ecclesie sue, "towards the repair of his church."
 The nave and aisles were roofed in wood.
 However the structure as a whole was in good repair up to the dissolution and the only major modification since the completion of the church and claustral buildings was a large chapel on the south side, constructed about 1400 and possibly for the lay servants who had largely replaced the lay brothers by that time.

 The recyclable metals were always valued separately by the king's commissioners and the bells and lead at Buildwas were reckoned at over £94.
 Once stripped of the lead roof covering, rapid decay and collapse of the roof would have been inevitable.
 The decay over the first two centuries can be gauged from Samuel and Nathaniel Buck's 1731 engraving of the abbey, inexplicably entitled "the South-West View of Bildewas-Abby in the County of Salop," which was dedicated to Acton Moseley, the son of Jane Acton and Walter Moseley.
 The outer walls of the aisles had disappeared almost completely.
-Little remained of the cloisters, although the northern and eastern walls maintained a partial presence and the latter still had a complete doorway.
+Little remained of the cloisters, although the northern and western walls partially survived and the latter still had a complete doorway.
 There was also part of the east wall of the refectory.
 The engraving itself was evidence of an already changing attitude to ancient buildings, and Buildwas attracted a number of notable artists in the 18th century.
 Both Paul Sandby and Michael Angelo Rooker pictured the interior of the church in use as an agricultural store.
 J. M. W. Turner left at least two drawings and a watercolour of the abbey ruins.